FDA Says It Found Asbestos In Makeup At Claire's

 U.S. regulators say several makeup products from Claire's stores tested positive for asbestos, a mineral that has been linked to deadly cancers.

 The Food and Drug Administration tested makeup from Claire's and the retailer Justice, both of which market their products to young girls and teens.
-In a statement Tuesday, the agency reported that it found three product samples from Claire's and one from Justice contained the substance, and released a safety alert about the products.
+In a statement Tuesday, the agency reported that it found that three product samples from Claire's and one from Justice contained the substance, and it released a safety alert about the products.

-Claire's says that "out of an abundance of caution," it has removed the three products — eye shadows, compact powder and contour powder — from stores and is "also removing any remaining talc-based cosmetic products."
+Claire's says that "out of an abundance of caution," it has removed the three products — eye shadows, compact powder and contour powder — from stores and is "also removing any remaining talc based cosmetic products."
 Talc is a substance that sometimes contains asbestos and has been linked to lung cancer in miners.

-But Claire's says its "products are safe" and disputes the test results, saying they show "significant errors."
+But Claire's says its "products are safe" and disputes the test results, saying they "show significant errors."
 The retailer says the tests "have mischaracterized fibers in the products as asbestos."

-Claire's, which sells jewelry and accessories and does ear piercing, is a common sight at shopping malls, with more than 2,400 locations in North America and Europe as of last August.
+Claire's, which sells jewelry and accessories and pierces ears, is a common sight at shopping malls, with more than 2,400 locations in North America and Europe as of last August.

 The FDA said the Justice product, a shimmer powder, had already been recalled from the market in 2017.

 Other independent testers dispute Claire's claim that these products are safe.
-The U.S. PIRG Education Fund, a consumer advocacy group, released results last March that said its testing showed the same three Claire's products contained asbestos.
+The U.S. PIRG Education Fund, a consumer advocacy group, released results last March that said its testing showed that the same three Claire's products contained asbestos.

 Asbestos is believed to cause mesothelioma, a type of cancer affecting the lining of the chest and abdomen, and is linked to an increased risk of other forms of cancer and lung disease.